ΠΛATΩNOΣ ΠOΛITEIA Z' - Plato's Republic Book VII

 Sōkratēs

-"They are like unto us, " spake I. "For firstly, concerning such men, dost thou think that they have seen anything of themselves or of anyone else apart from the shadows which by the fire unto the opposite cave wall from them have been cast?"
+"They are like unto us, " spake I. "For firstly, in regards to the prisoners, dost thou think that they have seen anything of themselves or of anyone else apart from the shadows which by the fire has cast unto the opposite cave wall from them?"

 Glaukōn

-"For how," saieth he, "if unmoved they were compelled to keep their heads throughout their lives?"
+"For how," saieth he, "if they have been forced to keep their heads unmoved and facing forward throughout their lives?"

 Sōkratēs

-"And what of these objects being borne?
+"And what of these objects being borne aloft?
 Are these not the same?"

 Glaukōn